kanisterio/kanister/docs/functions.rst

 The Go template conditions can be validated using kubectl commands with ``-o go-template`` flag.
-E.g To check if the Deployment is ready, the following Go template syntax can be used with kubectl command
+E.g. To check if the Deployment is ready, the following Go template syntax can be used with kubectl command